A Respectful Welcome To You!

 People who are transitioning out of a military or law enforcement career into the private sector ask us if we are hiring all the time.
 They also ask for tips on making their transition off of Active Duty.
 I have personally mentored a handful of people from the most elite units in the US Military arsenal in their transition off of Active Duty military careers.
 I've interviewed numerous candidates and had hundreds of conversations with friends and friends of friends looking to make the transition from Active Duty or Full-Time Sworn LEO to the private sector (Firefighters appear to be differentially great at setting up Crossfit Gyms while they are still working as a full-time professional Firefighter, so this article may not be as useful for our Thin Red Line brethren).
 It can be done, but there is a way to set yourself up for success.

 I was in law enforcement for 7+ years.
 None of us were military.
 I can only write from my own experience and that of my many friends and colleagues who have made this transition.
 Think of this article more as “tips from the start-up front line” rather than “tips from someone who has walked a mile in your shoes."

 Innovation, Accomplishment and Why

 This article is a composite of my own experiences as an entrepreneur as well as hundreds of conversations I've had with my friends and colleagues still on Active Duty in some capacity about this issue.
 One piece of feedback they gave me is how startups present a unique chance to operate freely, unconstrained from the limits of bureaucracy and politics while doing work that matters, where you get to see the fruits of your labor, often in extremely short periods of time.
 Your actions generate results and you know why you are doing the work you are doing.
-The only limit to your accomplishments in the private sector (especially in startup world) is your own ability.
+The only limits to your accomplishments in the private sector (especially in startup world) are ability, desire, ambition and work capacity.
 I completely overlooked this aspect of working in startup land, almost as if I've taken it for granted.